-We started by placing warm, tender steak slices on a bed of crunchy lettuce.
-Then we topped it with cool creamy avocado, bright red onion, cold juicy mango slices, and some sweet, crunchy caramelized macadamia nuts.
-All drizzled with a sweet and savory dressing that I just might be able to drink from a glass.
+Warm, tender steak slices rest on a bed of crunchy lettuce topped with creamy avocado, bright red onion, juicy mango slices, and some sweet, crunchy caramelized macadamia nuts.
+It’s all drizzled with a sweet and savory dressing you might want to drink from a glass.
 This Steak and Mango Salad is truly restaurant quality!
 One of our ALL time favorites, here on Our Best Bites.

 Steak and Mango Salad

 An amazing combination of sweet and savory.
 Tender flank steak, mangos, avocado, red onion and crunchy caramelized macadamia nuts.

 1-ish pound flank steak